tsonak23/Data-Cleaning_SQL_Layoffs/README.md

 select * from layoffs_staging2;

---Checked and deleted all the rows having duplicates--
+#️⃣--Checked and deleted all the rows having duplicates--

 Delete
 from layoffs_staging2